PingAM 7.5.0

 Environment Conditions

-Add an environment condition of type Sample Condition and a minimum username length of 4 so that only users with a username length of 4 characters or greater can access the resource.
+Add an environment condition of type Sample Condition and a minimum username length of 4 so that only users with a username length of four or more characters can access the resource.

 Both of these calls return tokenId values for use in the policy decision request.